fabianlee/docker-golang-hello-world-web/README.md

 Final image is based on busybox:1.32.1-glibc totaling ~11Mb because it takes advantage of multi-stage building.

+I have this same project, but enhanced with Prometheus metrics at [docker-prom-golang-hello-world-web](https://github.com/fabianlee/docker-prom-golang-hello-world-web).

 # Pulling image from GitHub Container Registry

 ```